-Project: Students will team up to produce some creative software product (an animation, game, tool, etc.), and will work on this project during the final month of the semester.
+Project: Students will work in teams of 2 or 3 people to produce some creative software product (an animation, game, tool, etc.), and will work on this project during the final month of the semester.
 At the end of the semester there will be a "project showcase" in which students present and demonstrate their projects for the class.
 Students will vote on the projects, and the winning project will receive a "Student's Choice Award."